marcells210/WHSTechNotes/journal.md

 # december 16, 2024
 what im ready for is to get away from school for a lil bit cause it feels like we never get a break.

+# january 8, 2025
+ the thing enjoyed most about this class was the work and thhe programming it wasa actually fun